WHAT IS OSTEOPATHY?

 For examination you may need to dress down to your underwear – please bring along shorts and a vest top if you wish.
 You are welcome to bring a friend or family member with you to your appointment.

 Treatment will normally take place in the first session if we agree this is the right way forward.

 What does a session cost?

-An initial consulation for Osteopathy with Konstantinos costs £75 and takes 45 minutes.
+Appointments with Mike or Konstantinos cost £75 and last 45 minutes.

 An initial consultation with Anji for persistent pain, therapeutic yoga or more, costs £185 and takes around 75 minutes.
 Anji will waive this fee in return for an £85 donation to one of our supported charities – typically London Air Ambulance – and the donation can be paid via our JustGiving page, details of which we will share with you.

-In the initial session, with either Konstantinos or Anji, you will have time to tell us what is going on and if appropriate, we will conduct a physical examination.
+In the initial session, with any of the team, you will have time to tell us what is going on and if appropriate, we will conduct a physical examination.
 Depending on how complex your situation, this session may or may not include treatment but it will be the start of our work together.
 It will most definitely give you sensible and clear advice on how to move forward.

 OsteoMAP - Osteopathy and Acceptance Therapy

 I am one of a handful of osteopaths in the UK who has been trained in the OsteoMap method, pioneered at the British School of Osteopathy and funded by the NHS.
 OsteoMap integrates hands-on osteopathy with mindfulness training, to help patients with chronic pain conditions manage the impact of their pain on everyday activities.
 This approach can be entered into by prior consultation.